The Life and Legacy of Hideyo Noguchi: A Pioneer in Medicine and Research

 Noguchi Hideyo was a brilliant scientist and doctor. (mx.emb-japan.go.jp)

-This would have caught the attention of Noguchi who could not visit La Oroya, but it is known that he planned to return to investigate the matter and even joined the many doctors who did some experiments and publications, resulting in Bartonella bacilliformis being the cause of both. evils.
+This would have caught the attention of Noguchi who might not visit La Oroya, but it is known that he planned to return to investigate the matter and even joined the many doctors who did some experiments and publications, resulting in Bartonella bacilliformis being the cause of both. evils.

 Hideyo Noguchi was 43 years old when she visited national soil, and although she had a short stay, she was very well received by the men of science of the time and was even able to talk with some of her Japanese compatriots settled in the country.